Get Help After a Family Member Suffers Nursing Home Abuse

 Caretakers in nursing homes and other facilities have an obligation to both prevent wounds and treat them properly when they occur.
 Pressure sores, for example, are preventable in most circumstances.
 When they develop, the facility may be considered liable for their existence.

-Even when the development of a wound is justified, improper care of the wound is considered negligent, meaning the staff failed to use reasonable care under the law, causing further damage to the patient.
+Even when the development of a bedsore or pressure ulcer is defensible, improper care of the wound is considered negligent, meaning the staff failed to use reasonable care under the law, causing further damage to the patient.
 Lack of knowledge and training, improper documentation, improper ratio of staff to patients, and inconsistencies in the diagnosing or treatment of a wound can all make a care facility liable in civil court.

-Improper wound care can even be considered medical malpractice, if given by a licensed medical provider.
-If you believe that your loved one has wounds that could have been prevented or lessened with proper care, you may want to pursue a claim against the nursing home.
+Improper wound care can even be considered medical malpractice, if administered by a licensed medical provider.
+If you believe that your loved one has wounds that could have been prevented or lessened with adequate medical care, you may be eligible to pursue a claim against the nursing home.

 Your lawyer will work to prove: